 Check out a growing timeline of the Transcendentalist lives and legacies of Ralph Waldo Emerson, Margaret Fuller, Henry David Thoreau, and Bronson Alcott, in the tangled graphic below (click here for full-size).

-- Megan Marshall, author of the biographies The Peabody Sisters and, most recently, Margaret Fuller: A New American Life;
+Pulitzer Prize-winning author of the biographies The Peabody Sisters and, most recently, Margaret Fuller: A New American Life.

-• Geraldine Brooks, “Orpheus at the Plough,” a short biography of A. Bronson Alcott in The New Yorker;
+The novelist writes a short and poignant biography of Amos Bronson Alcott in The New Yorker.

-• Kathryn Harrison, “Vindication,” a review of Megan Marshall's Margaret Fuller: A New American Life;
+a review of Megan Marshall's Margaret Fuller: A New American Life.

-• The critic Sven Birkerts on translating Emerson into today's language;
+The critic and editor of AGNI writes on translating Emerson into today's language:

 I adore the transcendentalists.
 Emerson is right at the top of my list.
 Thoreau is not too far behind.
 I also think of Hawthorne, Melville... even Wallace Stevens kind of comes out of that tradition.
 Emily Dickenson—Writers like that.
 Some people do think Tinkers has sort of an archaic feel, maybe just because it’s set 90 to 100 years ago, and goes even further back.
 Some of that has to do with the fact that I like the idea of stripping away some of the more prominent distractions of current material culture, which I think can set up sort of a veil of white noise—It’s difficult to see or hear somebody’s mind.

-• and Dan McKanan's essay on the spiritual heritage of the Occupy movement.
+Dan McKanan's essay on the spiritual and Transcendental heritage of the Occupy movement.